Universality of scaling of correlations across probability distributions: Introduction

-That power law behaviours are a feature of independent systems, begs reasons for their similarities.
-In equilibrium statistical mechanics, different systems in thermal equilibrium show similar behaviour at the critical point.
+In equilibrium statistical mechanics, different systems in thermal equilibrium at the critical point become scale invariant and show similar behaviour.
 At thermal equilibrium, the probability distribution of finding the system in a particular state is proportional to $ e^{-H/k_B T}$, where $H$ is the Hamiltonian describing the system state.
 For a system defined on a lattice $H$ could have the form

 Here $S_i$ is a variable describing the state at lattice site $i$.
 At the critical point, the critical exponents of the system end up being independent of microscopic details of the Hamiltonian describing the system and are instead given by parameters such as its symmetry, dimensions in which the system exists etc \cite{lubensky} .
 For example value of $\eta$ in the correlation function